CaptainJonny1/VDB/README.md

 int? upd5 = vdb.Update<User>(u => (u.Number + 1) & (u.Age - 2) & (u.Order * 3)).Where(u => u.Id == 1);
 ```
 #### Delete
-+ Use Lambda expressions and entity objects as parameters to delete records, or use the `Where()` method as a filter condition to delete records.
++ Use Lambda expressions and entity objects as parameters to delete records, or use the `Where()` method as a filter condition to delete records and return the number of deleted records.
 + When using entity objects to filter records as parameters, if the object's attribute is a numerical default value (such as 0 for int), it will have no effect.
 For example, do not use `new User { Age = 0 }`.
 + When there are parameters and `Where()` is also used for update filtering, the filtering conditions will be AND combined.
 + When there are no parameters and `Where()` is not used for update filtering, the update operation will not be executed for data security.